tychen742/introcscs/source/12.classes/overload-op.rst

 Operator Overloading
 ----------------------------------------------------

+..
+"Though each of these uses has the same name, ``Console.WriteLine``,
+.. they are technically all different functions:  A function is not just recognized
+.. by its name, but by its *signature*,
+.. which includes the name **and** the number and types of parameters.
+..
+The technical term for using the same name with different signatures for different
+.. functions is *overloading* the function (or method)."

 The Rational class is a fine example of a useful utility class.
 Still, to an experienced user, it has a striking deficiency:
 A Rational is a *number* and we are used to doing arithmetic with